 - Log in to your student account (student self-service)

 - Log in to your faculty account (faculty self-service)

 - Search the course schedule

 OHSU has authorized the National Student Clearinghouse to provide enrollment and degree verifications to third parties.
 The National Student Clearinghouse can be contacted:

 - By mail at National Student Clearinghouse, 2300 Dulles Station Boulevard, Suite 220, Herndon, VA 20171

 OHSU students and alumni requesting an enrollment verification letter may use this form: provide enrollment verification

 - General grievance and complaint procedures

-- Student body diversity report - gender, race and Pell Grant recipient status
+- Student body diversity report: gender, race/ethnicity and Pell grant recipient status

 - Examples of employment obtained by OHSU graduates